Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Problem Set-up and Preliminary Analysis

 \subsection{Discretized Environment}

-Without structural assumptions on the MDP (such as linear MDP \citep{jin2020provably,yang2019sample}), the convergence or sample complexity of existing RL algorithms heavily relies on the cardinality of the state space \citep{azar2017minimax,jin2018q}.
-Therefore, existing methods are not directly applicable to the setting in Section \ref{sec:set-up}.
-To address this challenge, two possible methods are covering net \citep{wang2020reinforcement} and function approximation \citep{jin2020provably}.
+Without structural assumptions on the MDP (such as linear MDP \citep{jin2020provably,yang2019sample}), the convergence or sample complexity of existing RL algorithms heavily relies on the cardinality of the state space \citep{azar2017minimax,jin2018q}. {Since the state space $\mathcal{Y}$ is continuous,} existing methods are not directly applicable to the setting in Section \ref{sec:enlarged_state_space}.
+To address this challenge, two possible methods are covering net {(e.g. \citet{wang2020reinforcement})} and function approximation {(e.g. \citet{jin2020provably})}.
 In this work, we adopt the covering net method and introduce a discretized environment.
 With a covering net over the state space $\mathcal{Y}$ for cumulative reward, an additional approximation error is introduced.
 To bound this error, we develop propositions showing the ``near-Lipschitz" property for the value function of a near-optimal policy by utilizing the Lipschitz results from Theorem \ref{thm:Lipschitz}.